By Colin Mills, CEO of The FD Centre

 Experience: it is important that an FD has a wide range of commercial experience, not just financial.
 Good FDs do not learn their skills from textbooks alone, they learn by doing, and yes, sometimes by making mistakes.
 Commercial experience means leaving the ivory tower and talking to customers and engaging with the production and operations teams.

 Qualifications: although a good accountancy institute qualification is important, it will not stand up by itself without the backing of a strong track record.

 Personality: an FD must be able to communicate at all levels.
 Communication with peers needs to be collegiate.
 An effective FD grows beans and gets team members to count them!
 A delegating personality is therefore essential.

 Full or part time?
 It is clear that in an SME (small and medium enterprise) environment, there is not always enough to keep an experienced full-time FD busy.
 There is an increasing trend towards flexible, part-time FD services.
 This helps entrepreneurs keep costs down but at the same time enjoy the benefits of a high calibre FD directing the company’s finance function.

 1. Do you need a full or part time FD?

-2. Make sure the FD has commercial mind-set by real life rather than textbook experience.
+2. Make sure the FD has a commercial mind-set backed up by real life rather than textbook experience.